sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/transfer-artifacts/download_upload_local_repos/download_upload_local_repo_data.md

-# README for `upload_download_data.sh`

 ## Overview

-The `upload_download_data.sh` script is a Bash script designed to automate the process of transferring repositories from a source Artifactory server to a target Artifactory server.
+The [download_upload_local_repo_data.sh](download_upload_local_repo_data.sh) script is a Bash script designed to automate the process of transferring repositories from a source Artifactory server to a target Artifactory server.
 This script is intended for use with JFrog Artifactory and facilitates repository migration and synchronization between two Artifactory instances.

 The script performs the following tasks: